What You Need to Know

 - Attained-age-rated: Premiums go up as you get older.

-What If You Want to Change Your Medigap Policy?
+What If You Want to Change Your Medigap Policy in Maine?

 You can switch Medigap policies in Maine at any time.
 Simply apply for a new plan.
 If you’re accepted, call your old plan’s provider and request to end coverage.
 Remember that you could be turned down or charged more if you change plans without a guaranteed issue right outside of your OEP.